bghojogh/Generative-LLE/README.md

 ### Preparation

-Make sure that you are in the code folder when running commands.
+Make sure that you are in the root folder of module when running commands.
 You may need to install the requirements:

 `pip install -r requirements.txt`